Nexfinity/CakeyBot-Wiki/feature/leveling.md

 Premium servers and users are able to upload a custom image to use as their `/rank` banner.
 The URL MUST be an imgur.com link.
 For example `https://i.imgur.com/xk9s6J1.png` is a valid URL.
 Also, while premium users are able to set a custom banner for themselves, server owners have the option to disable this feature and force the server-selected banner. -->

-## Primary & Accent Colors
+## Accent Colors & Overlay Opacity
-The ability to change/set the primary and accent colors is an up-coming feature and has NOT been released yet.
+You can also change/set the accent color as well as the opacity of the the black overlay between the text and background image to improve readability.

 # Rank Card Badges
 Users who support Cakey Bot will get badges on their profile, so you'll know they're cool.